Oak wood is one of the most widely used in carpentry and cabinetmaking, both for its durability and for its warmth and elegance.

 Furniture Manufacturing

-Oak is widely used in the manufacture of high quality furniture.
-Because of its durability, it is perfect for furniture that must withstand daily use, such as tables, chairs and cabinets.
-In addition, its natural beauty makes it very popular in interior design.
+Solid oak is widely used in the manufacture of high-quality furniture.
+Due to its durability, it is perfect for furniture that must withstand daily use, such as tables, chairs, and cabinets.
+Furthermore, its natural beauty makes it very popular in interior design.

 Wood Flooring

 Oak’s wear resistance makes it a popular choice for wood flooring.
-Both white and red oak are used in flooring, offering durability and a warm, elegant appearance.
-In addition, oak wood can be sanded and restored multiple times, increasing its lifespan.
+Both white and red oak are used in oak flooring, offering durability and a warm, elegant appearance.
+Additionally, oak wood can be sanded and refinished multiple times, extending its lifespan.

 Carpentry and Construction